Unless CEO Sander explains how using multiple audiences can lead to 1:1 personalization without much effort.

 Mission accomplished, 1:1 personalization achieved!

 If you want to make the most out of your website, get the highest conversion rates and offer the best user experience to your visitors - wait no more.
 Book a demo at Unless.com to get an idea of how it would work for your use case.
 We will be happy to help you.

 With audiences, you can group website visitors based on their similarities (e.g. "Returning Visitors").
 You could also think of audiences as your user personas.
 Once you have an audience, you can connect it to one (or multiple) personalizations.

-In Unless, a goal is a visitor action that leads to a tangible business result - like sale, a download of a brochure, a newsletter signup or a simple button click.
-You need to set goals to be able to see how your personalizations are doing.
+In Unless, a goal is a visitor action that leads to a tangible business result - like a sale, a download of a brochure, a newsletter signup, or a simple button click.
+You need to set goals to be able to see how your experiences are doing.

-A personalization is a piece of content (text, image, or HTML) that has been specifically altered to match with the expectations of a certain audience.
-You can apply multiple personalizations to a web page, fo rmultiple audiences.
+An experience is a piece of content (text, image, or HTML) that has been specifically altered to match the expectations of a certain audience.
+You can apply multiple experiences to a web page, for multiple audiences.